Django Strikes Again: Production

 Django Strikes Again was conceived concurrently with Duccio Tessari's Tex and the Lord of the Deep; both projects were intended to represent a revival of the Spaghetti Western genre.
 Following the commercial failure of Tex, Sergio Corbucci, who had co-written Django Strikes Again and had initially agreed to direct it, refused to partake in its production.
 Shot on location in Colombia, the film represents the final screen appearance of Christopher Connelly, who died of cancer a year after its release.
 Nero stated in a 2012 interview that he is "not happy with the film" and called it "a bit flat".

 Release

-Django Strikes Again was released theatrically in Germany on November 6, 1987 as Djangos Rückkehr.
+Django Strikes Again was released theatrically in West Germany on November 6, 1987 as Djangos Rückkehr.